-Jim Clift begins his third season as the head coach of Western Carolina softball.
+Jim Clift begins his fourth season as the head coach of Western Carolina softball.
 He became the third head coach in Western Carolina softball history, taking over in the summer of 2011.

-Prior to taking over the head coaching position, he spent two seasons as the assistant coach for the Catamount softball team.
+As a member of SRT, Clift served as a lead SWAT instructor for over 20 years.
 A 1992 graduate of San Diego State University in Sociology and Public Administration, Clift went on to earn his Master's Degree from the Texas Woman's University in Kinesiology in 2007.
 He also received his 4-star Master Coach Certification from the National Fastpitch Coaches Association (NFCA) in 2006.

 Clift, a native of San Diego, California resides in Cullowhee with his wife, Eileen.